Akuli/jou/doc/compiler_internals/uvg.md

 That might be doable, but for now, it seems unnecessarily complicated.

-## Value Statuses and Branching
+## Variable Statuses and Branching

 To implement the warnings in [tests/should_succeed/undefined_variable.jou](../../broken_tests/should_succeed/undefined_variable.jou), the Jou compiler keeps track of the possible statuses of the variables in UVG.
-The **status** of a variable is a subset of the following:
+The **status** of a variable is conceptually a subset of the two-element set `{defined, undefined}`.
-- `undefined`
-- `points to foo`, where `foo` is another variable in the UVG
-- `defined` (some value has been assigned to the value, but we don't know what value)

-For example, a variable with status `{undefined, points to foo}` is either undefined or `&foo` depending on some `if` statement or loop or other control flow thing.
+In reality, the "don't analyze" instruction makes this slightly more complicated (but not much).

+Examples:
+- A variable with status `{undefined}` is surely undefined.
+For example, `x` just after `x: int`.
+- A variable with status `{defined, undefined}` may be defined or undefined.
+    For example, a variable inside a loop before a value is assigned to it is like this: a previous iteration may leave the variable in a `defined` state.
+- A variable whose status is the empty set has not been analyzed yet.

 In UVG, branching and loops are handled just like in LLVM.
 UVG instructions are placed into **blocks**.
-The end of the block is a **terminator**, which can be:
+The end of the block is a **terminator**, which defines what happens at the end of the block.
-- jump to another block
-- branch: jump to one of two blocks depending on some value
-- return from function
-- unreachable: the end of the block will never run for some reason.
+Most importantly, it contains information about which blocks we may jump into.
+For example, an `if`/`else` statement may jump into the `if` or the `else`.

 The statuses are figured out block by block.
 The compiler internally stores the status of each variable at the end of each block in UVG.